Michael W. Mosman: Federal judicial service

 On May 8, 2003, President George W. Bush nominated Mosman to serve as United States district judge of the United States District Court for the District of Oregon to the seat vacated by Robert E. Jones, who assumed senior status on May 1, 2000.
 Senators Ron Wyden and Gordon H. Smith spoke at the confirmation hearing, highlighting his prior service in the war on terrorism and that a bipartisan commission established to fill the vacancy left by Robert E. Jones had discovered him.
 On September 25, 2003, he was confirmed by the United States Senate by a 93–0 vote.
 He received his commission on September 26, 2003.
-He served as Chief Judge for approximately 4 years from February 1, 2016 to December 23, 2019.
+He served as Chief Judge for approximately 4 years from February 1, 2016, to December 23, 2019.
 He assumed senior status on December 27, 2021.

 Foreign Intelligence Surveillance Court & Alien Terrorist Removal Court

 He served a full 7-year term as a Judge of the United States Foreign Intelligence Surveillance Court from May 2013 to May 2020.
-He has also been a Judge of the Alien Terrorist Removal Court since 2018.
+He served as a judge of the Alien Terrorist Removal Court from 2018 to 2023.